webpack/webpack-cli/OPTIONS.md

   --no-optimization-remove-available-modules                                         Negative 'optimization-remove-available-modules' option.
   --optimization-remove-empty-chunks                                                 Remove chunks which are empty.
   --no-optimization-remove-empty-chunks                                              Negative 'optimization-remove-empty-chunks' option.
-  --optimization-runtime-chunk <value>                                               Create an additional chunk which contains only the webpack runtime and chunk hash maps.
+  --optimization-runtime-chunk [value]                                               Create an additional chunk which contains only the webpack runtime and chunk hash maps.
+  --no-optimization-runtime-chunk                                                    Negative 'optimization-runtime-chunk' option.
   --optimization-runtime-chunk-name <value>                                          The name or name factory for the runtime chunks.
-  --optimization-side-effects <value>                                                Skip over modules which contain no side effects when exports are not used (false: disabled, 'flag': only use manually placed side effects flag, true: also analyse source code for side effects).
+  --optimization-side-effects [value]                                                Skip over modules which contain no side effects when exports are not used (false: disabled, 'flag': only use manually placed side effects flag, true: also analyse source code for side effects).
+  --no-optimization-side-effects                                                     Negative 'optimization-side-effects' option.
   --optimization-split-chunks                                                        Optimize duplication and caching by splitting chunks by shared modules and cache group.
   --no-optimization-split-chunks                                                     Negative 'optimization-split-chunks' option.
   --optimization-split-chunks-automatic-name-delimiter <value>                       Sets the name delimiter for created chunks.